How Do Automatic Transmissions Know When To Shift?

 Address Any Issues Promptly

 If you notice any signs of transmission trouble, such as slipping gears, delayed or harsh shifts, fluid leaks, or unusual noises, don't ignore them.
-Have your transmission inspected and serviced by a qualified mechanic to
+Have your transmission inspected and serviced by a qualified mechanic to diagnose and repair any underlying issues before they worsen.

 Does your automatic transmission need a check-up?
 If the answer is yes, feel free to call